How to Save Taxes When Withdrawing from Your Retirement Income

 The order in which you withdraw money from your investment accounts can impact how long your portfolio lasts in retirement.

-In general, you should withdraw first from taxable accounts, then tax-deferred accounts, and lastly, tax-free accounts.
+In general, you should withdraw from taxable accounts first, then tax-deferred accounts, and lastly, tax-free accounts.

 But still, one important question remains: In which order should you withdraw from your accounts?

 While the true answer to this question depends largely on your individual circumstances, your actions can have a huge impact on both your tax bill and the longevity of your portfolio.